Canadianlic

 Your cost of Health Insurance is not just the premium — it is the combined amount you will pay in both premiums and claims.
 Smart design cuts waste and funds the care you really use.
 With a good knowledge of the holes left by the provincial government (plan), the right size of private policy, and some nicely selected add-ons (like CI + disability), you’ll come out of the box both covered today and appropriately priced.

+The Canadian system is evolving into a blended model—core public coverage, targeted federal programs, and customizable private insurance working together rather than independently.
 If you’re looking for help sorting it all out, our licensed insurance adviser team can put together a side-by-side that makes the trade-offs clear — and the decision easy.
 When your coverage aligns with your life, the price is right.

 Get The Best Insurance Quote From Canadian L.I.C